chronoxor/gil/README.md

-# GitLinks
+# Gil (git link)

-Git Links utility allows to describe and manage complex git projects dependency.
-It supports any projects hierarchy, cycles, cross links.
+Gil (git link) utility allows to describe and manage complex git repositories dependency with cycles and cross references.

-This utility provies a solution to git submodules recursive dependency problem.
+This utility provies a solution to the recursive git submodules dependency problem.